 The AOC Bottom Line on Health Insurance

-In case it’s not perfectly clear by now, we believe having real medical insurance in the USA is incredibly important.
+In case it’s not perfectly clear by now, we believe having real health insurance in the USA is incredibly important.
 It’s health insurance and it’s also wealth insurance.
-We’re financially independent, and we currently have two year’s of living expenses saved as an emergency fund.
-And we still need comprehensive health insurance for every single day that we are living in the USA.
-Being frugal and going without health insurance that we can afford to pay for would feel far too risky for us.
+We currently have almost three year’s of living expenses saved as an emergency fund — and we still need comprehensive health insurance.
+Making a frugal choice to go without real health insurance in the USA would feel far too risky for us.

-Our Blue Cross health insurance started on January 1, 2021.
-And we’re currently still covered by IMG as well.
+Our Blue Cross health insurance through the ACA marketplace started on January 1, 2021.
+And we’re currently still covered by IMG for January as well.
 We feel a tremendous amount of relief knowing our safety net is in place, and that gives us the confidence we needed so we can return to living full time in the USA.

 We are not certified financial professionals.
 For more information please read our Disclaimer.